george-hawkins/pololu-romi-jetbot/README.md

 From the photos in the various tutorials all you see is "8265NGW".

-Mouser sells the standard [8265.NGWMG](https://www.mouser.ch/ProductDetail/Intel/8265NGWMG?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiVSJQY2dz2OC6rAL38Dke%252Beg%3D%3D), plus two variants - the [S](https://www.mouser.ch/ProductDetail/Intel/8265NGWMGS?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiVjrRik%2FPuGZu8bwTo473NRg%3D%3D) and the [NV](https://www.mouser.ch/ProductDetail/Intel/8265NGWMGNV?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiVviyySE0hnZ0PrUWxOuzKGA==).
+Mouser sells the standard [8265.NGWMG](https://www.mouser.ch/ProductDetail/Intel/8265NGWMG?qs=sGAEpiMZZMsRr7brxAGoXSSUPDSAjAiVSJQY2dz2OC6rAL38Dke%252Beg%3D%3D) (and also the various variants).

 See the nVidia [forum thread](https://devtalk.nvidia.com/default/topic/1049303/jetson-nano/jetson-nano-wifi-/) on diagnosing Jetson Nano WiFi issues.